SrPatoMan/bbtips/README.md

 # BBTips
-Some stuffs like wordlists collected from #bugbountytips on X.
+Some stuffs like wordlists collected from #bugbountytips on X and for me.

 Happy Hacking :)